 The Participant shall bear comprehensive responsibility for all the orders submitted by the Participant, the transactions fulfilled by the Participant and other actions carried out by the Participant on the Exchange by means of the Identification data given to the Participant.

-The Participant within 5 (five) working days shall deliver to the Operator the information required to duly carry out the monitoring of trade in natural gas (The List of information is provided in the Operator’s website) in accordance with the Supervision Rules.
+The Participant within 5 (five) working days shall deliver to the Operator the information required to duly carry out the monitoring of trade in natural gas in accordance with the Supervision Rules.
 The Operator shall be entitled to request the information required to evaluate the financial standing of the Participant provided that this is required for the performance of the activity of the Exchange.
 The Operator shall keep all the confidential information submitted by the Participant in accordance with the procedure established by the legal acts.

 The grounds of the origin and application of liability of the Operator and Participants shall be regulated by the Civil Code of the Republic of Lithuania.